agustipc/twitter-clone/README.md

 end
 ```

-### generate types
+### Generate types

 To generate the types of the database we use the following command:
-Important -> is necessary to be logged in to supabase by [`npx supabase login`] and providing the access token by following the instructions on the terminal
+Important -> is necessary to be logged in to supabase by `npx supabase login` and providing the access token by following the instructions on the terminal

 ```bash
 pnpm run gen:types